This doesn’t impact GA Connector as GA Connector doesn’t use third-party cookies. GA Connector uses first-party cookies instead.

 Fortunately, no.

-Your lead can be created in a day, in a month or even in a year after the form submission.
+Your lead can be created within two weeks.
 As long as the lead’s email address matches the form submission email address, GA Connector will add the tracking information to it.

 For Salesforce Professional Edition, GA Connector currently only supports GA-to-CRM data flow.